stat545ubc-2023/assignment-b3-LeviaWang/README.md

 ### Linear Model Prediction

 - Utilizes a simple linear model to predict flow values based on the chosen year.

+### Download

+- Download the filtered data as a CSV file

 ## Getting Started